 Keystone Retaining Walls in Auckland

-Blake Civil Construction installs keystone retaining walls across Auckland for residential, commercial, and rural properties.
-Keystone interlocking concrete blocks produce walls that are strong, long-lasting, and well-suited to Auckland's hilly terrain and heavy clay soils — from gravity walls on gentle slopes to geogrid-reinforced structures holding back steep banks.
+our Keystone wall specialists installs keystone retaining walls across Auckland for residential, commercial, and rural properties.
+Keystone interlocking concrete blocks are well-suited to Auckland's hilly terrain and heavy clay soils, from gravity walls on gentle slopes to geogrid-reinforced structures holding back steep banks.

-Keystone retaining walls use a system of interlocking concrete blocks that lock together through a pin-and-socket connection, creating a gravity-based structure that resists earth pressure through its own mass and setback angle.
-For taller walls or heavier loads, geogrid reinforcement layers are tied into the block courses and extend back into compacted fill behind the wall — anchoring the structure into the retained earth itself.
+Keystone retaining walls use interlocking concrete blocks that lock together through a pin-and-socket connection, creating a gravity-based structure that resists earth pressure through its own mass and setback angle.
+For taller walls or heavier loads, geogrid reinforcement layers are tied into the block courses and extend back into compacted fill behind the wall, anchoring the structure into the retained earth itself.
 We install Firth Keystone blocks in a range of face profiles and colours, handling everything from engineer design coordination and building consent through to excavation, drainage installation, block laying, geogrid placement, backfill compaction, and finished capping.

 • Gravity keystone walls for residential sections and garden terracing